Water News

 Your Support for New Willamette Instream Water Right Applications is Invaluable Read More »

-Coalition Letter to EPA on Use of Safe Drinking Water Act in Areas of High Nitrate Contamination
+Coalition Letter to EPA: Use of Safe Drinking Water Act in Areas of High Nitrate Contamination

 Oct.
-29, 2024 Bruno PigottActing Assistant Administrator of WaterU.S.
+29, 2024 FOR IMMEDIATE RELEASE Bruno PigottActing Assistant Administrator of WaterU.S.
 EPA Office of Water1201 Constitution Ave.
 NWWashington, DC 20004 Dear Mr. Pigott, Everyone in America deserves access to clean drinking water.
-But in multiple states and rural communities across the country, the undersigned organizations have documented numerous instances where communities face increasing threats to their drinking
+But in multiple states and rural communities across the country, the undersigned organizations have documented numerous instances where communities face increasing threats

-Coalition Letter to EPA on Use of Safe Drinking Water Act in Areas of High Nitrate Contamination Read More »
+Coalition Letter to EPA: Use of Safe Drinking Water Act in Areas of High Nitrate Contamination Read More »

 Instream: WaterWatch-Led Fish Barrier Removal Project Wins Award